-

 Are there any corporate governance codes or equivalent for privately owned companies or groups of companies?
 If so, please provide a summary of the main provisions and how they apply.

 Private companies do not have any corporate governance codes or equivalent.
-Whereas public listed companies must disclose in the BOD annual report the enforcement of the corporate governance principles code issued by Argentina’s Securities and Exchange Commission.
+Whereas public listed companies must disclose in the board of directors’ annual report the enforcement of the corporate governance principles code issued by Argentina’s Securities and Exchange commission.

 -